coneypo/Dlib_face_recognition_from_camera/README.rst

 Steps
 *****

-#. 下载源码 / Download from website or via GitHub Desktop in windows, or clone repo in Ubuntu
+#. 下载源码 / Download zip from website or via GitHub Desktop in windows, or git clone in Ubuntu

    .. code-block:: bash